 There are no school systems that truly enroll all students.
 In most of America, a student's ability to attend a particular school is restricted by geography and financial resources.
-While children from families that can afford to live in districts with highperforming schools may have access to the public schools they desire, children from poor and middle-income families are often trapped in failing public schools with no means of escaping to better-performing schools because they cannot afford to live in the communities where these schools operate.
+While children from families that can afford to live in districts with high-performing schools may have access to the public schools they desire, children from poor and middle-income families are often trapped in failing public schools with no means of escaping to better-performing schools because they cannot afford to live in the communities where these schools operate.

-Though public school districts are frequently credited as being willing to enroll all students, even where open enrollment laws allow students to attend out-of-boundary public schools without paying tuition, schools and districts can refuse to enroll out-of-boundary students based on factors such as seat capacity.
-This means, as discussed in more detail in response to Myths #4, 5, and

-6, the biggest basis for discrimination in traditional public schools is zip code.
+Though public school districts are frequently credited as being willing to enroll all students, schools and districts can refuse to enroll out-of-boundary students based on factors such as seat capacity even where open enrollment laws allow students to attend out-of-boundary public schools without paying tuition.85 This means, as discussed in more detail in response to Myth #5, the biggest basis for discrimination in traditional public schools is ZIP code.

-Moreover, in high-performing charter schools, administrators often must resort to lotteries to determine student admissions and maintain wait lists.
-There are also more than 3,200 public magnet schools throughout the nation, and such schools commonly make admissions decisions based on test scores and other selective criteria.
+Moreover, in high-performing charter schools, administrators must often resort to lotteries to determine student admissions and maintain waitlists.
+There are also more than 3,200 public magnet schools throughout the nation,86 and such schools commonly make admissions decisions based on test scores and other selective criteria.

 Finally, traditional public schools are not required to-and, in many cases, do not-serve children with special needs in the same public school those children would attend if they did not have special needs.
-Rather, school districts can assign such children to other public schools in the district and even contract with private schools or facilities to educate such students.
+Rather, school districts can assign such children to other public schools in the district and even contract with private schools or facilities to educate such students.87

-Educational choice programs fund private schools that discriminate against students on the basis of religion, disability, sex, and sexual orientation.
+Educational choice programs fund private schools that discriminate against students on the basis of religion, disability, sex and sexual orientation.